 When a political party has power, it works hard to get reelected.
 However, if the opposing party wins an election or gains control of one or more legislative bodies, the losing party may adapt its strategies.

 Why do Political Parties Change Strategies?

-Parties need to find the unique strategy they feel is best for winning the election in any political campaign.
+Parties must find the unique strategy they feel is best for winning the election in any political campaign.

 Political parties change strategies all the time.
-For example, if they are not satisfied with their leader’s performance in an election, they might replace them before the next one.
+For example, if they are unsatisfied with their leader’s performance in an election, they might replace them before the next.

 One reason is if they feel like the strategies previously used aren’t working.
 In addition, if their party members or other parties are not satisfied with what’s being done, it could prompt them to change strategies.

-They can see that their current strategy is not working, and they want to change it.
+They can see that their current strategy is not working and want to change it.
 The party may have lost some elections, or the public’s support has shifted away, so they need a new approach.

-Political parties adopt new strategies because it is impossible to rely on the same approach to win elections.
+Political parties adopt new strategies because relying on the same approach to win elections is impossible.